To July’s Tax Tips & News, our newsletter designed to bring you tax tips and news to keep you one step ahead of the taxman.

 July questions and answers

-Q. I am thinking of selling a property that I have owned and rented out for the last ten years, and once it is sold, I will reinvest the proceeds in another property.
+Q. I have owned and rented out a residential property for the last ten years, which I am now considering selling.
+I will use the proceeds to purchase another rental property.
 Will I have to pay capital gains tax on the proceeds from the sale even if all the money is reinvested in another property that is also let?

 A. Yes, you will be liable to capital gains tax on the gain arising on the sale, even though you will be reinvesting the money in another property that is also let.
 Rollover relief is available for residential investment property only in relation to qualifying furnished holiday lettings, and for compulsory purchases.